“But in the name of understanding now, their problems should be shared. Confide in me.”

 Bonus Bonus Beats: British synthpop duo Hurts provided a cover of “Confide in Me” for tabloid rag The Sun’s now-discontinued Biz Sessions in 2010, transforming it into something vaguely Pet Shop Boys and Timbaland-y.

-(As a solo act, Hurts’ chart peak came in 2010 with a re-release of their debut single “Wonderful Life.”
-It’s a 4.
+(As a solo act, Hurts’ chart peak came in 2010 with a re-release of their debut single “Wonderful Life” at #21.
 As featured artists, they actually scored a UK #1 single when they teamed up with Calvin Harris and Alesso on 2013’s “Under Control.”
-That’s a 2.)
+That one is a 2.)

 The #1: For the last time, Wet Wet Wet remained seated at the top of the chart with the apparently-deathless “Love is All Around.”
 Their 15-week run would come to an end seven days later, just missing out on tying Bryan Adams for the all-time consecutive #1 run record, at the hands of Whigfield’s surprise smash “Saturday Night.”
 Because I am tired of looking at that goddamn soul patch in the YouTube thumbnail every single week, and to send this song off right, here’s the bit from the start of Love, Actually where Bill Nighy’s washed-up singer Billy Mack is forced against his will to record a hokey Christmas version of the song.
 “Love is All Around” is still a 2.